Veerannapalya metro station

 Veerannapalya is an upcoming elevated metro station on the north–south corridor of the Blue Line of Namma Metro in Bangalore, India.
 Around this metro station holds the Manyata Embassy Business Park, Veerannapalya Area and Nagawara Lake.
 This metro station is slated to become operational around December 2026.

 History

 On November 17 2020, the Bangalore Metro Rail Corporation Limited (BMRCL) invited bids for the construction of the Veerannapalya metro station, part of the 11 km Reach 2B – Package 1 (Krishnarajapura - Kempapura) of the 37.692 km Blue Line of Namma Metro.
-On September 14 2021, Nagarjuna Construction Company Ltd. (NCC Ltd.) was chosen as the lowest bidder for this segment, with their proposal closely matching the initial cost estimates.
+On September 14 2021, Nagarjuna Construction Company Ltd. was chosen as the lowest bidder for this segment, with their proposal closely matching the initial cost estimates.
 As a result, the contract was awarded to the company, which led to the beginning of the construction works of this metro station as per the agreed terms.